tomathosauce/paradox.js/README.md

   table.dumpToCSV()
 ```

-The `.dumpToCSV()` will create a `output.csv` file.
+The `.dumpToCSV()` method will create a `output.csv` file.
 This method also accepts a callback which will receive an array of records (a record is an array of Fields) in case you want to have more control over the output.

 ### Notes